slightknack/slightknack.dev/content/blog/inversion.md

 As a programmer, I prefer using libraries.
 It is nice to be in control, when the code you're writing reads straightforwardly.
 On the other hand, as a library author, figuring out *how* to package a dependency as a library instead of as a framework can be challenging.

-In this post, I want to show (1) how the relationship between frameworks and libraries has to do with **inversions of control** and (2) how languages can make inversions of control _easy_, so that authors can write frameworks, which developers can call as libraries.
+In this post, I want to show (1) how the relationship between frameworks and libraries has to do with **inversions of control** and (2) how languages can make inversions of control _easy_, so that authors can write frameworks, which developers can use as libraries.

 # A classic problem